Seat at the Table

-At Breast Cancer Network Australia (BCNA) we believe that the most powerful way to bring about change is to draw on the views and experiences of women who have experienced breast cancer.
+At Breast Cancer Network Australia (BCNA) we believe that the most powerful way to bring about change is to draw on the views and experiences of people who have experienced breast cancer.

-Since 2000, BCNA has run the internationally recognised Consumer Representative program, Seat at the Table.
-Our Consumer Representatives work with breast cancer researchers, advisory committees, policy makers and service providers across Australia, representing the views of women affected by breast cancer in decision making. .
+Since 2001, BCNA has run the internationally-recognised Consumer Representative program, Seat at the Table (SATT).
+BCNA’s Consumer Representatives work with breast cancer researchers, advisory committees, policy makers and service providers across Australia, ensuring that the diverse views, needs and experiences of people affected by breast cancer are taken into account in decision making.

 BCNA Consumer Representatives can contribute in many ways, including: